-The guidelines can seem exhaustive and complicated, so when in doubt, remember it all comes down to health and safety.
-If there’s something in your home, from a loose floorboard to an unsecured handrail, that could jeopardize the safety of an occupant, it’s going to be flagged.
+The guidelines can seem exhaustive and complicated, so when in doubt, remember it typically all comes down to health and safety.
+If there’s something in your home, from a loose floorboard to an unsecured handrail, that could jeopardize the safety of an occupant, it’s likely going to be flagged.

 The appraiser flagged an issue — now what?

 In the case of government loans, not all repairs must be made before closing, but they must be completed within a year of closing.

 Who pays for those repairs depends on your purchase agreement with the buyer.
 Most purchase agreements include a clause regarding who will pay for repairs up to a certain value.

 “Normally, required repairs become a negotiation, which depends on the market,” says White.